 My name is Romana Sudi Puka Olomi and I’m born during the sixties.
 I started to work as a nurse but studied social work after that.
 I am now working full time at Mawenzi Hospital in Moshi town as a nurse and social worker.
 I have one child and I’m living with my husband outside Moshi.

 I grew up in Shimbwe and realized how hard it was for women to take initiative because of ignorance, existing culture and everyday practices.
 Shimbwe and Uru East showed extensive poverty and I started to encourage women from the areas to fight the problems and accept the challenges.
-These women were the first members of Minjeni and the organization got legally registered in October 2005.
+These women were the first members of Miinjeni and the organization got legally registered in October 2005.

-What is Minjeini’s next big challenge?
+What is Miinjeini’s next big challenge?

 Our big concern now is to get funding for the projects that we have and the ones we wish to start.
 We hope that God will be with us and that we can keep on helping the communities.